 The TMC is open and manned 24/7, 365 days a year.
 When the TMC was first started it was in a very small room they referred to as the closet.
 It was very cramped and they did not have the tools they have to use today.
 In the new TMC there are a minimum of 1 and up to 3 people who work in the TMC at any given time.
-They cover from Kittery to
+They cover from Kittery to Fort Kent.
+Each of the desks has multiple monitors to allow for every possible piece of information there is to be in front of the operators who work at the TMC This is so they can monitor what is going on out on the roads right from their desks.
+There is now also a wall of monitors referred to as the Management Information Screens.
+This wall of screens shows the same information that the operators are seeing at their desks.
+If upper level management comes to the TMC, they can see exactly what is going on at any given time without interrupting the operators.
+There is also a second room which is the command center where upper management, government and such would meet in the event of an emergency, or extreme weather event this room also has a wall of Management Information screens

-&lt;sup>1 Slide #1 and 29
+&lt;sup>1 Slide #1 and 28